joebew42/joebew42.github.io/_posts/2020-12-23-software-architecture-is-overrated.markdown

 Since I like to work with these "non-functional requirements" as **business requirements**, I expect to find them all while discussing User Story or functionality with stakeholders or the product owner.

-Then delegate the responsibility of finding the best choice of architecture to the team itself and not to a Software Architect.
+Then delegate the responsibility of finding the best choice of architecture to the team, owner of the project or product, and not to a Software Architect.

 ## Architecture change as business does ...